letter from the founder

 I became politically active after the Exxon Valdez disaster.
 Looking at the news coverage of the drilling rig blowout in the Gulf of Mexico, I realized that someone needed to coach the soon-to-be-massively-impacted people in Gulf Coast communities about what to expect with this disaster and how to mitigate long-term harm to people, communities, and wildlife.
 It took me a week to realize that ‘someone’ was me.

 On May 4, 2010, I arrived in Venice, Louisiana.
 I intended to stay one month.
-Instead, I stayed through the first-year memorial, and I returned twice a year in spring and fall, for seven years, to hold community workshops to address people’s evolving needs in spill-impacted states of Louisiana, Alabama, Mississippi, Florida, and Texas.
-Over time, more and more people in coastal communities struggled to understand and get proper treatment for long-term illnesses and cancers that they suspected to be related to the BP disaster.
+Instead, I stayed through the first-year memorial, and I returned twice a year in spring and fall, for seven years, to hold community workshops to address people’s evolving needs in the oil spill-impacted states of Louisiana, Alabama, Mississippi, Florida, and Texas.
+Over time, more and more people came to the workshops as they struggled to understand, and get proper treatment for, long-term illnesses and cancers that they suspected to be related to the BP disaster.

 Meanwhile, further inland in communities adjacent to oil refineries and chemical industries, people lived with — and died from — staggering rates of cancer.
 People asked me: Weren’t these many of the same oil and chemical pollutants that people were exposed to during the BP disaster?
 Was the daily dose of pollutants causing chronic illnesses and cancers?